Why Move to Boston? A Local’s Perspective on Living in the City

 Great Transportation Systems

 Logan International Airport, which is one of the largest airports in the USA, is located in East Boston.
 Traveling to Europe from this city is easy and affordable.
 A majority of the locals use the Massachusetts Bay Transportation Authority (commonly called the “T”) instead of their personal vehicles.
 The “T” serves the city, neighborhoods and suburbs with buses and subway systems.
-There are also highway shuttle drivers in the area.
-With all these options to get around, you do not really need a personal car if you live in Boston.
+We are also blessed with a seemingly endless amount of Uber drivers throughout the city and getting one can be as quick as two minutes.
+With all these options to get around, you do not really need a car if you live in Boston.
+While there have been lot’s of recent complaints of our bike lanes slowing down our city – the jury is still out on whether they are helpful or harmful to the environment.
+The argument that reducing the number of car lanes is causing more traffic which is increasing more carbon dioxide due to greater idling times by cars is something we will have to monitor.

 Boston experiences winter, summer, spring and autumn.
 Spring and summer in this city is quite pleasant with plenty of outdoor activities to engage in.
+Summertime often brings a lot of Boston harbor activities and you can even have a great ferry ride to Provincetown.
 Being in New England during the fall is breathtaking, with fall foliage providing beautiful scenic views from all over the city.
+Witnessing the first snowfall each year in Boston never gets old.
+It is truly awesome to have multiple seasons and rotate your time and activities to the changing weather patterns.

-The restaurant scene is superb in the city.
+The Boston restaurant scene is simply superb.
+You could literally go out to dinner four months straight and never get bored of all the different cuisine options.
 The South End’s Tremont St. is known as restaurant row, and offers locals dining options from all corners of the globe.
 Let’s not forget to mention the North End, there you will find some of the best Italian restaurants and local bakeries in the country.
+You can also find a lot of great restaurants in the Back Bay.
 Overall Boston has an amazing amount of varying foods and tastes with culinary flavors from all around the world.
-Boston’s diversity heralds in one of the widest mouthwatering array of menus in America.
+Boston’s cultural diversity heralds in one of the widest mouthwatering array of menus in America.

-Boston is known by many to be a college town, as it is endowed with plenty of colleges and universities.
-It boasts of some of the finest educational institutions in the world like M.I.T and Harvard.
-It is also home to many well-known universities like Northeastern, Boston University, Boston College, and Tufts University.
+Boston is known by many to be a college town, as it is endowed with a vast amount of incredible colleges and universities with numerous specialized majors.
+Breater Boston boasts of some of the finest educational institutions in the world like M.I.T and Harvard.
+It is also home to many well-known universities like Northeastern, Boston University, Boston College, and more.
 There are so many educational outlets in Boston it’s almost mind boggling; with endless opportunities to take classes in the widest ranges of topics.

-Generally speaking, Boston is a great and vibrant city to live in.
-Being among the oldest cities in the United States, it has a rich history.
+Boston is a great city to live in.
+The general feel and vibe is a highly educated work force with a strong respect for history and culture.
+Being among the oldest cities in the United States, it’s story defines the struggle for freedom and independence.
 Loads of Hi Tech companies are based here and the direct access to the ocean is fantastic.
 You will never get bored here and you will definitely love the numerous eateries and the wonderful cultural heritage.
 If you considering moving to Boston, you can start searching for your very own Boston apartment right here on Boston Pads!